 In addition to taking the TOEFL or IELTS exam, Duke University requires all accepted applicants whose native language is not English to take both oral and written English assessments upon arrival at Duke.
 Based on the results of these assessments, fellows may be required to take one or two English language courses.
 English language course credits do not count toward the MIDP degree requirement.
 They must be taken in addition to the regular course-load as part of the Duke University graduation requirements.
 Read more about academic policies related to English language courses.

 Applicants are NOT required to submit GRE scores.
 However, if you have taken the GRE and would like to submit your scores, please request that the official GRE scores be sent to the Duke Graduate School admissions office, institutional code 5156.

-All applicants* whose first language is not English who are not U.S. citizens or Permanent Residents must submit TOEFL or IELTS scores (not older than two years).
+All applicants whose first language is not English or who are not U.S. citizens or Permanent Residents must submit TOEFL or IELTS scores (not older than two years).
 To be eligible for a TOEFL/IELTS waiver, you must have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
 The two years of study must be completed prior to application submission.

 A minimum of 90 must be scored on the TOEFL internet-based test.

 A minimum overall band score of seven (7.0) must be scored on the IELTS.

 Details on the TOEFL and IELTS exams and registration forms are available at U.S. embassies and consulates as well as U.S. Information Agency offices, or from TOEFL and IELTS.

 Please request that the official TOEFL scores be sent to the Duke Graduate School admissions office, institutional code 5156.